Greg Valcante, PhD

 - To become aware of new developments in school policies and structures, particularly as they apply to the mental health needs of students.

-- Display familiarity with the role of a Child Psychiatrist as consultant to regular and special education programs.
+- Display familiarity with the role of a child psychiatrist as consultant to mainstream and special education programs.

-- Conduct assessment and formulate treatment plans for youths from various cultural and socioeconomic backgrounds in a culturally sensitive manner.
+- Conduct assessment and formulate treatment plans for youths from various cultural and socioeconomic backgrounds in a culturally sensitive manner while in the consultant’s role.

-- Act as spokesperson for the needs of children and to relate them to school personnel.
+- Act as spokesperson for the needs of children and to relate them to school personnel while performing consultation but maintain the observer’s role for the Title I school experience.

-- Increase partnerships within the school and community that promotes emotional health.
+- Increase partnerships within the school and community that promote emotional health.

 - Awareness and sensitivity of cultural differences among children and their families.